overfullstack/overfullstack.github.io/README.md

-My Hacker blog, where I would like to share my learning and digitize the notes I make, to make them helpful for other developers :)
+My Personal blog, where I would like to share my learning and digitize the notes I make, to make them helpful for other developers :)

-Please Visit the Blog @ https://gopalshackergarage.github.io
+Please Visit the Blog @ https://overfullstack.github.io

 ## Features
 - Built using Gatsby.js